LDV Maxus: Maxus EV80 and EV80 Pro

 The Maxus EV80 and EV80 Plus are electric versions of the V80, and was introduced to the Chinese market in August 2020 alongside the EV90 electric van.
 The EV80 is powered by a permanent-magnet synchronous motor developing 120kW and 280N·m.
 The batteries are 51.5, 53, and 71kWh Lithium iron phosphate batteries supporting a pure electric range from 202 to 250km.

 Launched in 2023, the Maxus EV80 Pro is a more premium and updated variant of the regular EV80.
 Following the 2024 model year of the ICE powered V80, the vehicle is massively restyled with a completely different front end and new tail lamps.
-The EV80 is powered by the same permanent-magnet synchronous motor developing 120kW and 280N·m from the EV80 Plus.
+The EV80 is powered by the same permanent-magnet synchronous motor developing 120 kW and 280 Nm from the EV80 Plus.
 The EV80 Pro is equipped with 77kWh Lithium iron phosphate batteries, and only takes 43 minutes to charge to 80%.
 The official range unveiled by Maxus is 320km.